 Business Management is a course of study leading to an A.A.S. degree.
 The coursework includes both general requirements (liberal arts courses) as well as curriculum requirements (business courses).
-In addition, each student takes elective courses in one of the following four areas of study: General Management, Finance & Banking, Marketing or Travel & Tourism.
+In addition, each student takes elective courses in one of the following five areas of study:

 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.

 - Effectively communicate using the language of business

 - Make business decisions using a systematic, evaluative, information-based approach rooted in ethics and social responsibility

 - Demonstrate knowledge of current events and trends in business, including potential career tracks in their area of interest

 - Master the skills necessary to prepare them to work in an entry-level position and/or continue in the academic field in their area of interest

 BMCC has articulation agreements with several four year colleges to allow you to seamlessly continue your education there without any loss of credits.

 These suggested careers may require bachelor's or higher degrees.